-These searches are fully visible to other lenders, and too many can affect your ability to obtain credit.
+These searches are fully visible to other lenders, and too many can affect your ability to get credit.

 Do credit checks affect your credit score?

-A soft credit search won’t affect your rating, as lenders will not be able to see these when assessing you for credit.
-You can have lots of soft searches on your credit report without it having an impact on your overall score so you can shop around for the best deal.
+A soft credit check won’t affect your rating, as lenders don’t take these into account when reviewing your credit application.
+You can have lots of soft searches on your credit report without it having an impact on your overall score, which means you can shop around for the best offers.

-However, a full search may have some impact on your credit score.
-Multiple full searches in quick succession could lead to lenders thinking you’re desperate for credit, even if this isn’t the case.
-Searches can stay on your credit report for between 12 and 24 months depending on the particular credit reference agency.
+A full search could have an impact on your credit score, especially if you have a lot of them in quick succession.
+Lenders might think you’re desperate for credit, so be careful not to record too many.
+Searches can stay on your credit report for 12-24 months, depending on the particular credit reference agency.

 What other factors affect my credit score?